Here are some meat substitutes available.

 By veggie, here are the methods that might work

 Veggie Storage.
 Produce is picked not yet ripe.
 Some fruits and veggies as they ripen are high ethylene producing produce.
 Others are not but are sensitive to ethylene and ripen or OVERRIPEN when exposed to ethylene.
 So if you want to RIPEN an ethylene sensitive product, put it next to a producing one.
 If you want to EXTEND the life of the sensitive product and not have it over ripen, then keep it AWAY from ethylene producing produce.
-Here are some common fruits and veggies and where you should store them for longest life:
+Here are some common fruits and veggies and where you should store them for longest life: For storage temperature or more items, see this site.

 Store at Room Temperature.
 These are ethylene sensitive items: unripe bananas, cucumber, eggplant, green beans, onions, potatoes, summer squash, sweet potatoes, watermelon, winter squash.